 - 1 tablespoon avocado oil, for cooking

 - Turn the instant pot on the sauté mode and let it heat up.
-Pour in avoacdo oil.
+Pour in avocado oil.

 - Sprinkle with salt, pepper, thyme, and oregano.

-- Add in bone broth, turkey, peas, and califlower.
+- Add in bone broth, turkey, peas, and cauliflower.

 - Select the soup option and cook on high pressure for 10 minutes.